bocchino/AppleCore/README.md

 between the Mac and the emulator.

 To run a compiled AppleCore program, start up Virtual ][ and boot DOS 3.3.
-Drag the output directory into one of the emulator's virtual disk drives and use the directory as a normal DOS 3.3 disk.
+Drag the directory containing the file you want to run into one of the emulator's virtual disk drives.
+Now DOS commands run from inside the emulator can "see" the files in the mounted directory as Apple II DOS files.

 For example, to run the "hello world" program, drag `${APPLECORE}/Examples/HelloWorld/obj` into one of the drives, say